JayeshMulwani93/CinemaVerse/README.md

 [CinemaVerse](https://jayeshmulwani93.github.io/CinemaVerse)

 ### Summary
-CinemaVerse is a clone of Netflix created with React, React Hooks, React Router & Context API.
+CinemaVerse is a clone of Netflix created with React, React Hooks, React Router & Redux.
 Firebase has been used for backend and Fetch was used to interact with it.
 We are using OAuth2 sign-in method with the help of Firebase.
 This project is developed only for learning purposes.

 ### Motivation
 The purpose of this project was to learn the core concepts of React.